 Through involvement in our varied and extensive extra-curricular and enrichment programmes, students also develop an appreciation for human achievement in art, music, science and literature.
 Every student has the opportunity to develop and grow intellectually, physically and spiritually.

 Sport also plays a significant part in school life.
 We have a varied programme supported by committed staff and played by dedicated students, with many wishing to represent their school.
 MGS students have gone on to represent their country in their chosen sport but, even if not destined to be a future international sportsperson, all students are encouraged to participate to the very best of their ability.
-Our current building project, finishing in Autumn 2013, is a new sports hall which will hopefully be followed by improving our pavilion and changing room facilities.
+To support MGS sport a new sports pavilion was opened in July 2018 and will hopefully be followed by a 3G all-weather pitch.

 Our charitable nature deserves a special mention, having been identified by both staff and students as a core value.
-Over the last two years we have raised over £25,000 for a variety of good causes and were in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day in March 2012.
+Over the last five years we have raised over £75,000 for a variety of good causes and were in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day in March 2012.

 Maidstone Grammar School is fortunate to have a committed and supportive Parents' Association, which all parents are warmly invited to join.
 We recognise and value the importance of parental support and encouragement, whether they are the parent on the touchline cheering the rugby team in the sleet and snow, attending the summer concert or the school play, or making tea at our fireworks display.
 Parents' support is also vital in respect of upholding school rules, discipline, behaviour and dress code and we work together to ensure our high standards and expectations are maintained.